Scotts Miracle-Gro Company

 The Scotts Miracle-Gro Company is an American multinational corporation headquartered in Marysville, Ohio, where O.M.
 Scott began selling lawn seed in 1868.
-The company manufactures and sells consumer lawn, garden and pest control products, and soilless indoor gardening equipment.
+The company manufactures and sells consumer lawn, garden and pest control products, as well as soilless indoor gardening equipment.
 In the U.S., the company manufactures Scotts, Miracle-Gro and Ortho brands.
-The company also markets consumer Roundup.

-In 2021, despite billions of dollars in awards to Roundup's victims and their next-of-kin, Scotts Miracle-Gro was supportive of their marketing arrangement.
+It also markets and distributes the herbicide Roundup in the U.S. and several international markets including China.

 History

 Scotts was founded in 1868 by Orlando M. Scott as a premium seed company for the U.S. agricultural industry.
 In the early 1900s, the company began a lawn grass seed business for homeowners, and in 1924, became the first company to ship grass seed products directly to stores.
 Prior to 1924, Scotts products were only available through the mail.
 By 1940, Scotts's sales had reached $1,000,000 and the company had 66 associates.

 In 1971, privately owned O.M.
 Scott & Sons was purchased by ITT, an international business conglomerate.
 Fifteen years later, in 1986, Scotts became an independent company again through a leveraged buyout.
 In 1992, Scotts became a publicly traded company with an initial offering of $19.00 a share and three years later merged with Miracle-Gro, a gardening company, to create the Scotts Miracle-Gro Company.

 During the 2012 United States presidential election, the company endorsed the election of Republican Party candidate Mitt Romney.